puppetlabs/puppetlabs-inifile/README.markdown

    etc. perfectly intact.
  * Supports comments starting with either '#' or ';'.
  * Will add missing sections if they don't exist.
+ * Supports a "global" section (settings that go at the beginning of the file, before any named sections) by specifying a section name of "".